KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

 `(ai8x-training) $ python train.py --lr 0.1 --optimizer SGD --epochs 25 --deterministic --compress policies/schedule.yaml --model mnist_25 --dataset MNIST --confusion --param-hist --pr-curves --embedding --device MAX78000 --qat-policy policies/KC_policies/MNIST/qat_policy_kc_start.yaml "$@"`
 ### Quantisation Aware Training (QAT) policy
   The parameters after training needs to be [quantasized](https://github.com/KappaKa1/MAX78000-Dynamic-Neural-Network/blob/main/README.md#synthesising-and-ai8xerpy) before getting synthesized onto the board.
 Quantisation converts the parameters of a floating-point value to an 8-bit value, which lowers the accuracy of the model.
 A QAT policy can be used during training to lower the effects of quantisation through introducing an extra variable.
 The variable requires some training and the accuracy of the model might decrease when the QAT policy starts.
 It is enabled by default and is controlled by a policy file ("qat_policy.yaml").
 QAT policy file can be specifically designed to improve quantisation effects, and should be done depending on the model.
-  The project applies QAT policy in every step of the dynamic training, although taking place at different epochs.
-The QAT policy takes effect on the **10th Epoch** for the base model while the QAT policy takes effect on the **2nd Epoch** for the subsequent models.
-These numbers are chosen based on the explanation that the model's accuracy have to first stabilize (or high enough) before a QAT policy starts, and the parameter in the QAT policy have to be trained.
 ## Training the Dynamic Model
   The training stage is crucial for building a Model with dynamic traits.
 The training method utilized is similar to inheriting, where a model would inherit parts of its initial parameters from a smaller yet similar trained model.
 It would then undergo the training process such that its weights would be trained while retaining some resemblance of the previous model.
 The figure below illustrates the training process.
   <image>